makyo/florilegium.ink/content/and-flowers-wreathe-your-sleeping-form/reading.md

 ---
 title: Winter
-subtitle: Slow-Turning Seasons
+subtitle: And Flowers Wreathe Your Sleeping Form
-next: "seasons/spiral"
+next: "and-flowers-wreathe-your-sleeping-form/spiral"
 ---

 **CW: will be mentioning euthanasia of a pet**